formlio/forml/docs/testing.rst

 Running Your Tests
 ------------------

-All the suites are transparently expanded into full blown ``unittest.TestCase`` definition so from here you would treat them as normal unit tests, which means you can simply run them using the usual::
+All the suites are transparently expanded into full-blown ``unittest.TestCase`` definition so from here you would treat them as normal unit tests, which means you can simply run them using the usual::

     $ python3 setup.py test